The Lorax

 2/5

-Some scenes depict the industrialized destruction of a forest and a somewhat lonely, melancholy tone that may be intense or sad for very young children.
+Some scenes involving the rapid destruction of the forest and the ominous, shadowed appearance of the Once-ler may be mildly intense or sad for very young children.

 Key Insights